-Positron emission tomography (PET) and other tests for metastases may be done, depending on a person's symptoms and the findings from the three main tests.
+Positron emission tomography (PET) and other tests for metastases may be done, depending on your symptoms and the findings from the main tests.